poloey/33_feni_nov_19/readme.md

   $table->integer('id')->unsigned();
 });
 ~~~
-1. to make any field unique we will use `unsigned` function.
+1. to make any field unique we will use `unique` function.
 Its mandatory.
 ~~~php
 Capsule::schema()->create('users', function ($table) {
   $table->integer('id')->unique();